Firewall Bouncer

 chain: crowdsec6-chain

-is set to true, the bouncer will only manage the set contents.
+if set-only is set to true, the bouncer will only manage the set contents.

 Manual installation